 Then you can realize this by becoming one of the UNICEF volunteers for every child!

-in Bishkek and Osh, the program covers all regions of the country.
+The program covers all regions of the country.

 Frequently Asked Questions

-- Do I receive any financial and/or other benefits?
+Will I receive any financial reward?